 Quarterbacks are the leaders their teammates look up to and have the most responsibility.
 Richest Quarterbacks They also make the most money by a long shot.
 Here are the richest NFL quarterbacks.

 15 Richest Countries in the World: No. 1 May Surprise You

 Can you guess which countries are currently among the world’s wealthiest?
 You will be surprised at this list’s number one richest country in the world.

 Born Billionaires?
 Here Are 10 of the Richest American Celebrities

 Celebrities come from all walks of life.
 Some stars came from privileged backgrounds and still managed to use their talents to build wealth.

-This article was produced and syndicated by Our Woven Journey.
 Featured Image Credit: Nejron Photo/Shutterstock.